 German Lotto Extra Games

 The German Lotto gives you three additional bonus games which are drawn straight after the main draw; Super6, Spiel77 (Game77) and GlücksSpirale (Lucky Spiral).

 The first two draws are held twice a week, every Wednesday and Saturday, whereas the GlücksSpirale game is drawn only on Saturdays.
 So, how do these games work exactly?

 Super6 – This game is drawn on both Wednesdays and Saturdays, after the main draw.
 Remember that all-important serial number?
 Well it's also integral to the bonus games.
 In the case of Super6 the trick is to match the six numbers drawn with the last six digits (from a range of 000000 – 999999) of the serial number.

 If you hit the last number only, you get $3.70 back, and the prize divisions work backwards along the ticket number, the more you match the more you win.
-Super6 costs $2 extra to play, bringing the total price to $3.50.
+Super6 costs $2 extra, bringing the total price to $3.50.

 GlücksSpirale – the "lucky spiral" game is only drawn on Saturdays.
 In essence it's actually just another variant of Spiel77, but with the chance to win even more.
 At $8 extra it's also the most expensive game, though you need only get one number right to double your money.
 Match the final number and you'll win $14.85, match six and you'll win €100,000 (approx. $148,000), but it's the top prize that's likely to really fire your imagination.